laughing-waffles/recordinglink/_pages/privacy.md

 ### QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at getintouch@oneweektickets.com or by mail at:
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at getintouch@TransferVoxtickets.com or by mail at:

-OneWeek Tickets
+TransferVox
 PO Box 6724
 Austin, TX 78762